jhovanisabuchi/LHL-PROJECT-1/README.md

 - The insight will guid startegic decissions such as inventory manangment, pricing strategies, and target marketing efforts to imorove overall performance.
 ## Process
 ## 1, Data cleaning
-     - remove duplicates
+     - Remove duplicates
-     - remove nulls
+     - Remove nulls
-     - remove rows with missing data or try to fill the missing data from other relevnant tables or column
+     - Remove rows with missing date or try to replace the missing data with relevant tables or columns.
-     - standardize the data like missspeling , capitalization
+     - Standardize the data like misspeling, capitalization wrong data format.

 ## 2, data analizing : Combined information from these tables to calculate insights such as
     - Frequency of site visits by each visitor